omarvlcst/omarvlcst/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=omarvlcst" alt="omarvlcst" /> </p>

-<div style="text-align: right">There are 10 types of people in the world.
-Those who get Binary and those who don't.. </div>
+<div style="text-align: center"> If the Tao is great, then the operating system is great.
+If the operating system is great, then the compiler is great.
+If the compiler is great, then the application is great.
+The user is pleased, and there is harmony in the world. </div>

 ## :computer: Technologies I Love
 * Flutter